Migration Guide

 return self.ctx.swap()

 In event sourcing, undo requires designing and publishing a compensating event with reversal semantics.
-In ATOMiK, undo is algebraic and free.
+In ATOMiK, undo is algebraic when the state change is represented as a fit XOR delta.

 Before: Compensating Events